febatech/febatech-full-hands-on-aws-ml-certification-course/AWS-Cloud-Domains/Domain 1: Data Engineering/README.md

 # Content

 * Create data repositories for machine learning
+  1) AWS Lake Formation and AWS S3
 * Identify and implement a data ingestion solution
+  1) Batch Processing
+  2) Stream processing
 * Identify and implement a data transformation solution
+  1) Transforming your data for ML

 # Directions